hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 See the difference ?
 Now the algorithm has not resized our table from 32768 to 65538 slots, but have run the compaction.
 Our hashtable is still 32767 slots allocated, and as a slot is a `Bucket`, into which a `zval`, into which size of a `long` (42 here) : the memory doesn't move a bit, as the zval already embeds the sizeof a long ;-) Hence, we may now **reuse** those 32768 slots with integer values, or booleans, or floats , for free.
 If we would use strings, objects, other arrays etc... as values, then extra memory allocation would be done, which pointer would be stored into the already preallocated UNDEF `zval`s of our "hot" array.

 We can try the same with **non-packed** hashtable, but classical one, simply using a string based key.
-Here, when we overflow by one element, the table will compact and not resize, because there is no such think as order to be kept : we are anyway in non-packed mode, just stick the additionnal value at the leftmost position (`idx` 0), all follows as UNDEF zvals.
+Here, when we overflow by one element, the table will compact and not resize, because there is no such thing as order to be kept : we are anyway in non-packed mode, just stick the additionnal value at the leftmost position (`idx` 0), all follows as UNDEF zvals.

 	function m()
 	{